casper-network/ceps/text/0006-equivocation-catastrophes.md

 The obvious first thing that should happen in the case of an equivocation catastrophe is that the software should alert the users about the situation.
 The node software is aware of the configured FTT, so when it detects equivocations, it can notice if the total weight of the equivocators exceeds the current FTT.
 When it is exceeded, the users should be made aware of it.

 In order to make sure that as many validators as possible become aware of all the equivocations eventually, the operation of the nodes shouldn't stop.
-Finalizing blocks should be halted, as finalization ceases to mean anything when it can be reverted, but the nodes should continue gossiping votes.
+Creating votes and finalizing blocks should be halted, as finalization ceases to mean anything when it can be reverted, but the nodes should continue gossiping existing votes, so that validators can eventually fully synchronize their states.
+As a precaution against malicious validators continuing to vote, new votes could be rejected based on their timestamps, for example.

 The nodes could also output the hash of the last block finalized before FTT has been exceeded and all the transactions included in the later blocks, and the list of equivocators.
 These will be useful for the manual steps.